The Latest News On The API Economy

-Eleven APIs have been added to the ProgrammableWeb directory in categories including Messaging, Insurance, and Supply Chain.
-Featured today is the Aidlab API for interacting with health and fitness biosensors, and Tyntec cloud communication APIs.
+Twelve APIs have been added to the ProgrammableWeb directory in categories including Financial, Cryptocurrency and Spreadsheets.
+Featured today is an API for Insurance brokers to fetch data about policies and customers, and an API for sonar imaging.
 Here's a rundown of the latest additions.

 Google recently announced the beta release of three new AI features for the Google Cloud Video Intelligence API.
 With the addition of Text Detection, Object Tracking, and Speech Transcription, the API is now more capable of handling common video challenges.